Strongly minimal groups in o-minimal structures: The ring of Jacobian matrices

 \subsection{The structure of $\mathfrak R$}

-The main result of this section is the following theorem. \begin{theorem} There exists a fixed invertible matrix $M\in M_2(R)$ such that one of the following two holds: \begin{enumerate} \item In particular, $\mathfrak R$ is a field isomorphic to $R(\sqrt{-1})$.
+The main result of this section is the following theorem. \begin{theorem} There exists a fixed invertible matrix $M\in M_2(R)$ such that one of the following two holds: \begin{enumerate} \item In particular, $\mathfrak R$ is a field which is definably isomorphic to $R(\sqrt{-1})$.
 Or,

 \item \end{enumerate} \end{theorem}

 We need some preliminaries. \begin{lemma} Let $U\subseteq G$ be a definably connected open neighbourhood of $0$.
 Let $f:U\to G$ be a non-constant $\CD$-function.
 Then $|J_xf|$ has constant sign at all $x\in U$ where $f$ is differentiable and $J_xf$ is invertible. \end{lemma} \begin{proof} By Corollary \ref{injective}, we may assume -- possibly removing finitely many points from $U$ -- that $f$ is locally injective.
 The result now follows from \cite[Theorem 3.2]{PetStaTopInv}. \end{proof}